Emily Ratajkowski Poses On Her Knees In Lacy Lingerie On Instagram

 Emily Ratajkowski shared a new selfie to her Inamorata Woman Instagram page today, likely catching the eye of many of the 584,000 followers in a tan-colored lace lingerie set.
 She posed on her knees for the snap, propping herself up on her toes and spreading her legs apart.

-The stunner wore the “Crosby” bralette from her brand, it retails for $38 and comes in seven colors.
+The stunner wore the “Crosby” bralette from her brand; it retails for $38 and comes in seven colors.
 The one that Emily wore was in a color called “Taffy” and complemented her skin tone well.
 It had thin straps and frayed edging.
 She paired it with a matching “Mercer” thong that retails for $28.
 It too had the same frayed edging on the sides and thin straps that rested high on her hips.

-The model posed indoors next to a window with the sunlight streaming in and her body glowed in the light, leaving it looking flawless and glowing.
+The model posed indoors next to a window with the sunlight streaming in, and her body glowed in the light, leaving it looking flawless and glowing.

-She glanced down at her phone screen with a flirty pout on her face, wearing her hair down in a casual part with her locks framing her face.
+She glanced down at her phone screen with a flirty pout on her face.
+She wore her hair down in a casual part with her locks framing her face.
 Her makeup application included pink lipstick and blush, and she kept things simple with no visible accessories save for her wedding ring.
 The brightest pop of color was from her light blue phone case.

 Behind her was a sparsely decorated space with a stairwell in the distance and a chair placed next to a white wall.

-Followers of the Inamorata Woman brand took to the comments section to rave about the photo and lingerie with some people referring to the caption to leave complimentary messages.
+Followers of the Inamorata Woman brand took to the comments section to rave about the photo and the lingerie, with some people referring to the caption to leave complimentary messages.

 “The perfect woman,” gushed a supporter.